 Day hiking, general outdoor use, day-to-day use

-The North Face Venture jacket has been around a fair while and is one of their most popular rain jackets.
-It's a bestselling rain jacket from the North Face and editors of Backpacker Magazine awarded this jacket recognition for its eco-conscious construction as it's made from 100% recycled nylon 40D ripstop.
+The North Face Venture 2 jacket for men has been around a fair while and is one of their most popular rain jackets.
+The Venture 2 is the latest iteration of the TNF Venture jacket.
+It's a bestselling rain jacket from the North Face and editors of Backpacker Magazine awarded the predecessor of this jacket for its eco-conscious construction.

 I've known the Venture jacket for some time now.
 It has a lot of fans for sure but it has a lot of critics too.
 In terms of hiking anyway, I got the impression that the Venture may not be as protective from the elements as other rain jackets in the same class are.